 Dozens of outdoor businesses, including outfitters and specialty retailers, were part of the effort to protect over one million acres of land and water.
 The Boundary Waters is one of the most pristine wilderness areas in the world, with unparalleled remote paddling destinations, and thanks to this recent announcement, it may stay that way.
 However, there are more steps that need to be taken to completely withdraw sulfide-ore copper mining from the area and to ensure this decision won’t be undone in future administrations.

 “This is a very important decision for our business and for all the sustainable businesses in the Boundary Waters region,” explained Steve Piragis, Founder of Piragis Northwoods Company.
 “We look forward to the process playing out over the next two years where science and economics will be the important determining factors on whether mining of sulfide ore will be allowed in the watershed of the Boundary Waters (in the future).”

-To help ensure the protection of Boundary Waters from sulfide-ore copper mining for generations to come, please visit the business coalition for Boundary Water protection or email me.
+To help ensure the protection of Boundary Waters from sulfide-ore copper mining for generations to come, please visit the business coalition for Boundary Water protection.